 Since inception, we have not generated any revenue from product sales or any other sources, and we have incurred significant operating losses and negative cash flows from our operations.
 We have not yet commercialized any of our product candidates and we do not expect to generate revenue from sales of any product candidates for several years, if ever.
-We have funded our operations to date primarily with proceeds from borrowings under convertible promissory notes.
-Through March 31, 2021, we had received gross cash proceeds of \$2.24 million from these borrowings.
+We have funded our operations to date primarily with proceeds from borrowings under convertible promissory notes and with funds from our initial public offering and SBIR Award.
+Through December 31, 2021, we had received gross cash proceeds of \$31 million from these sources.

-As of March 31, 2021, we had cash and cash equivalents of \$99 thousand.
+As of December 31, 2021, we had cash of \$20.8 million.
+We expect to receive an additional \$2 million under our SBIR Award.

-Future funding requirements
+Future requirements

-We expect our expenses to increase substantially in connection with our ongoing and planned activities, particularly as we advance preclinical activities and clinical trials of TTX-MC138.
-In addition, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, tax, investor relations and other expenses that we did not incur as a private company.
+We expect our expenses to increase substantially in connection with our ongoing and planned activities, particularly as we advance preclinical activities and pursue clinical trials of TTX-MC138.
+In addition, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, tax, investor relations and other expenses that we did not incur as a private company.